 The tale of the forklift!

 Here is an “oldie but goodie!”
-Some years when conducting an ergonomics audit of a facility we identified a number of CNC machine dies stored on pallets on the floor.
+Some years ago when conducting an ergonomics audit of a facility we identified a number of CNC machine dies stored on pallets on the floor.
 The dies weighed 60 to 70 lbs each and were handled manually to and from the floor level.
 We obviously recognized this as an issue!

 As we continued the audit, we observed a number of portable lifts that could have been used to mechanically handle the dies.
 When we asked why they weren’t being used the response was, “Oh, they don’t work, they haven’t been maintained.”
 We obviously recognized this as an issue!

-Well as the audit continued, in the parking lot we found one lift that was working; a basketball hoop was attached to the forklift.
-Now we are not opposed to a little recreational physical activity during breaks!
-But it does point up the issue how truly important preventative maintenance really is!
+As the audit continued we found one working lift located in the parking lot.
+A basketball hoop was attached to the forklift.
+Now, we are not opposed to a little recreational physical activity during breaks!
+But it does point out the issue of how truly important preventative maintenance really is!

 Regular schedule